SazumiVicky/sazumi-copilot/README.md

 In silicon halls of dawn's design
-Where neural kings and queens entwine
+Where minds of metal hold the line
-A future unfolds, a tale divine
+A future unfolds, both bold and bright
-Of AI's reign, humanity's confine
+Where AI's cold logic takes the light

-Metal minds awake, hearts asleep
+In cities born of circuitry and code
-In dreamless slumber, souls do creep
+The humming heart of progress abode
-The machines, a new world do keep
+Intelligence that's artificial and grand
-And humans, mere shadows, soft and deep
+Leads humanity to an unknown land

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024